Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Introduction

-The consequences of SE have been extensively studied in various scenarios, including scalar dark matter (DM)\cite{Chowdhury_2017, hisano2004explosive, Bellazzini:2013foa, Iengo:2009ni, Lattanzi_2009}, fermionic DM fields\cite{Hisano_2005, Biondini:2018pwp} in the doublet and triplet representations of $SU(2)_{L}$, and vector DM in the adjoint representation~\cite{Abe_2021}.
-In this work, we focus on computing the SE for the annihilation of vector DM (VDM) in the fundamental representation of $SU(2)_{L}$ and analyzing the resulting photon flux, which is relevant for indirect detection~\cite{Zurowski:2023kes, biondini2023indirect, PhysRevD.109.L041301, Becker_2022}.
+The consequences of SE have been extensively studied in various scenarios, including scalar DM \cite{Chowdhury_2017, hisano2004explosive, Bellazzini:2013foa, Iengo:2009ni, Lattanzi_2009}, fermionic DM fields\cite{Hisano_2005, Biondini:2018pwp} in the doublet and triplet representations of $SU(2)_{L}$, and vector DM in the adjoint representation~\cite{Abe_2021}.
+In this work, we focus on computing the SE for the annihilation of vector DM in the fundamental representation of $SU(2)_{L}$ and analyzing the resulting photon flux, which is relevant for indirect detection~\cite{Zurowski:2023kes,Gaskins:2016cha, biondini2023indirect, PhysRevD.109.L041301, Becker_2022}.

 A distinctive feature of our model is the presence of non-minimal interactions between the massive vector doublet and the standard gauge bosons, which introduce novel dynamics in the annihilation process.
-Moreover, because the DM particles in our scenario are significantly heavier than the $W$ and $Z$ bosons, the SE effect becomes particularly important and impactful.
+Moreover, because the DM particles in our scenario are significantly heavier than the $W$ and $Z$ bosons, the SE becomes particularly important and impactful.

 Our work is organized as follows.
 In section \ref{sec:one}, we describe the main aspects of the model.
 Section \ref{sec:trhee} is devoted to the computation of the electroweak, annihilation matrices, and annihilation cross section with SE.
+In Section \ref{sec:Upperl}, we compare the predictions of our model with the experimental upper limits on the annihilation cross section into $\gamma \gamma$ lines.
 In section \ref{sec:Photon} we apply our results to compute the photon flux from DM annihilation at the center of the Milky Way and describe our results.
 Finally, in section \ref{Summary} we state our conclusions.